 Among the other projects on cooperation in the field are “Preventing Terrorist Travel – Sharing Best Practices”, ”Migration Policy in the Black Sea Region”, etc.

 New developments have been registered recently in the Group’s activities: the involvement, along with the Network of Liaison Officers on combating crime, of statistical experts in elaboration of the mentioned Annual Review and the UNODC’s revised project proposal, aiming to provide further technical assistance in implementing the mentioned Action Plan.

-The Group has accomplished implementing the provisions of the “Way Forward for an Action Plan on the Implementation of the Economic Agenda towards an Enhanced BSEC Partnership for 2013-2015” and is presently elaborating priorities for the 2nd Action Plan of the Agenda (2016-2018).
+The Group has accomplished implementing the provisions of the “Way Forward for an Action Plan on the Implementation of the Economic Agenda towards an Enhanced BSEC Partnership for 2013-2015”.

-The Draft BSEC Action Plan on regional efforts to prevent and combat corruption has been agreed upon and ccoperation in the field has been established.
+The Draft BSEC Action Plan on regional efforts to prevent and combat corruption has been agreed upon and cooperation in the field has been established.

 The enlargement of cooperation with other related international institutions would be considered as a next concrete step on the way to enhance cooperation in this important field.

 According to the decision by the BSEC Council of Ministers of Foreign Affairs, since 1 July 2017 the Group will be coordinated by the Republic of Turkey.